 Ney or Nay is a woodwind Persian musical instrument.
 It’s a knotgrass flute with six finger holes; Five are over Nay and the other one is set by thumb.
 As the air is blown through Nay, the sound will be heard.

 The edge of Nay is held between front teeth.
 And the stream of air gets direction with tongue, this sets the sound pitches.
 The technique is not very easy but once learned, it makes pure tones of sounds.
 The range is about two and a half octaves.

 Qanun is a Persian zither in a trapezoidal shape.
-This Iranian instrument is actually a wooden box that has twenty four strings; Every three ones are stretched to the sides and kept by pegs.
-The player can control pitches by setting levels of the strings.
+This Iranian instrument is actually a wooden box that has twenty-four strings; Every three ones are stretched to the sides and kept by pegs.
+The player can control pitches by setting the levels of the strings.
 And they are strummed with two plectrums on index fingers.

-Chang was a very popular Persian musical instrument and mostly used in the Sasanian era.
+Chang was a very popular Persian musical instrument and was mostly used in the Sassanid era.
 It’s similar to a harp, but strings are usually made of sheep or goat twisted hair or nylon.
 Nowadays they’re made of horsetail too.
 This causes Chang to have a special sound.

-They play Chang by nails of right hand fingers or picks, and the strings are held with left hand fingers, so it will sound properly.
-As the technique of strumming is completely different, not many master this Iranian instrument and it’s difficult to learn.
+They play Chang by nails of right-hand fingers or picks, and the strings are held with left-hand fingers, so it will sound properly.
+As the technique of strumming is completely different, not many masters this Iranian instrument and it’s difficult to learn.